In other words, go for it. Life's too short to be a bystander.

 to get cleared (we were headed to AZ).
 (12-4-11)

-and tear on the Cameo, better gas mileage, driving faster in just the
+mileage on the Cameo, better gas mileage and being able to drive faster in just the

 truck -- but it was very inconvenient in other ways.

 We had to haul a lot of stuff in the back of the truck both directions

 (next photo), there were things we wish we'd had at the house, Jim